Recurrent Inhibition To And From Motoneurons Innervating The Flexor Digitorum And Flexor Hallacis Longus Muscles Of The Cat

 Digital Object Identifier (DOI)

 Hamm, T. H., "Recurrent Inhibition To And From Motoneurons Innervating The Flexor Digitorum And Flexor Hallacis Longus Muscles Of The Cat" (1990).
-Neurobiology.
+Translational Neuroscience.
 96.